 - Review your notes from this season and start planning next year’s garden.
 Think about which crops did well and which didn’t so you can decide if different varieties are needed next time.
 Think about the amount of each crop and whether it was enough or too much.
 Take stock of lessons learned before ordering seeds for next year.

-- Inventory your left-over seeds and compare with what you need for next season.
+- Inventory your leftover seeds and compare them with what you need for next season.

-- Browse our online store, make a Wishlist and order early to avoid disappointment.
+- Browse our website, make a Wishlist, and order early to avoid disappointment.

 - Continue harvesting greens from the hoop house or coldframe.

-- Try growing salad greens or herbs in pots inside – a south-facing window helps but isn’t essential.
+- Try growing salad greens or herbs in pots inside.
+If you need help, Indoor Herbs – Better Than Houseplants walks you through what you need to know to get started and be successful.
+A south-facing window helps, but it isn’t essential.
 If you are a beginner at growing inside, start with sprouts and enjoy crisp greens in a week.

-- Spend some time reading a new gardening book or research an aspect of gardening you’ve wanted to learn more about.
+- Spend some time reading a new gardening book or researching an aspect of gardening you’ve wanted to learn more about.

 Zones 5 – 6